Alejogb1/job-board/blog-data/can-a-single-register-request-contain-multiple-to-headers.md

 id: "can-a-single-register-request-contain-multiple-to-headers"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 I recall a particularly tricky SIP implementation I worked on years ago where this very issue cropped up.
 We were dealing with a complex system incorporating multiple user profiles under a single device, and the question of handling multiple 'to' headers in a register request became quite relevant.
-The short answer is yes, a single SIP register request *can* indeed contain multiple 'to' headers, though it's a practice that needs careful handling and doesn't conform to the standard intended use of the 'to' field.
+The short answer is yes, a single SIP register request _can_ indeed contain multiple 'to' headers, though it's a practice that needs careful handling and doesn't conform to the standard intended use of the 'to' field.
 Let me explain.

 The SIP standard (RFC 3261 and subsequent related RFCs) specifies that the 'to' header field is meant to indicate the logical recipient of the request.
 In the context of a register request, this would typically be the address-of-record (AOR) that is to be registered.
 So, intuitively, you would expect a single 'to' header containing this single AOR.
 However, the SIP syntax rules actually allow for multiple 'to' headers.
 This allowance is not generally intended for multiple registration endpoints within a single register request but is often leveraged for backward compatibility or in specific corner cases that I'll elaborate on.